mberto79/XCALibre.jl/docs/src/user_guide/5_postprocessing.md

 ## ParaView
 ---

-All solvers in XCALibre.jl will write simulation results in formats that can be loaded directed in [ParaView](https://www.paraview.org/), which is the leading open-source project for scientific visualisation and postprocessing.
+All solvers in XCALibre.jl will write simulation results in formats that can be loaded directly in [ParaView](https://www.paraview.org/), which is the leading open-source project for scientific visualisation and postprocessing.
 More information about how to use [ParaView](https://www.paraview.org/) can be found in the [resources](https://www.paraview.org/resources/) page on their website.

-XCALibre.jl uses two different `VTK` format depending on the type of flow solver used.
+XCALibre.jl uses two different `VTK` formats depending on the type of flow solver used.
 For 2D simulations, the results are written to file using the `.vtk` file format.
 3D simulations are written using the unstructured `VTK` file format, `.vtu`.

 !!! note